Updated: December 11, 2024

 Wherever you are staying in Portugal, the cost of living is affordable compared to the US, although Lisbon does have its own price range.
 Most of the cities have fascinating architecture and a strong connection to the history of Portugal.

 A number of areas would work out nicely for American expats wanting to relocate to Portugal, depending on what your goals are and what you value most.
-We recommend doing plenty of research on different areas and traveling around to visit, too.
-The best cities in Portugal that Americans living in the country usually opt for are located in the following areas:
+We recommend doing plenty of research on different areas and traveling around to discover which part of the country is well suited to you.
+Some of the best cities in Portugal that Americans living in the country usually opt for are located in the following areas:

 • Lisbon